AnonymousPaperAuthor-z/FirmGenie/README.md

 # FirmGenie
-A LLM framework for firmware-level network device identification
+An expert LLM framework for firmware-level network device identification